MeetBataviya13/Python-Pandas-Projects/student-performance/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+This is an educational project, but suggestions and improvements are welcome!
+Feel free to:

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request

 ## ⭐ Show Your Support